waimea-bsjenner/200dtd-course-planner-project/docs/1-sprint-1-prototype.md

 ![Screenshot of DrawSQL plan now with "current" column](screenshots/drawsqlCurrent.png)

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://embed.figma.com/design/GGcGF0vmZpXDY5VRG9OAQv/Course-Planner?node-id=0-1&embed-host=share" allowfullscreen></iframe>

 ---

-## Initial UI Prototype

-The next stage of prototyping was to develop the layout for each screen of the UI.

-This Figma demo shows the initial layout design for the UI:

-*FIGMA PROTOTYPE - PLACE THE FIGMA EMBED CODE HERE - MAKE SURE IT IS SET SO THAT EVERYONE CAN ACCESS IT*

-### Testing

-Replace this text with notes about what you did to test the UI flow and the outcome of the testing.

-### Changes / Improvements

-Replace this text with notes any improvements you made as a result of the testing.

-*FIGMA IMPROVED PROTOTYPE - PLACE THE FIGMA EMBED CODE HERE - MAKE SURE IT IS SET SO THAT EVERYONE CAN ACCESS IT*

----